maxkulish/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 BenchmarkAppendWithPrealloc-14            170154              7093 ns/op           81920 B/op          1 allocs/op
 ```

-### When To Preallocate
+## When To Preallocate

-Preallocation should be leveraged when the final size of your slices or maps can be reasonably anticipated, especially within loops or high-frequency operations.
-In such scenarios, preallocation leads to fewer memory allocations, reduced garbage collection overhead, and improved predictability.

-However, preallocation isn’t universally beneficial.
-When dealing with unpredictable or widely varying data sizes, aggressive preallocation can cause unnecessary memory consumption.
-It may also result in over-provisioned memory, especially problematic in concurrent systems managing numerous large buffers simultaneously.
-As with all optimizations, profiling your application is essential to confirm that preallocation effectively addresses your performance constraints without introducing new issues.
+✅ Preallocate when:

+- The number of elements in slices or maps is known or reasonably predictable.
+- Your application involves tight loops or high-throughput data processing.
+- Minimizing garbage collection overhead is crucial for your application's performance.

+❌ Avoid preallocation when:

+- The data size is highly variable and unpredictable.
+- Over-allocation risks significant memory waste.
+- You're prematurely optimizing—always profile to confirm the benefit.